 Carnegie Mellon University is unlike any other school.
-Sure, there are many elite STEM and arts schools across the country, but when you fuse the best of those and add a hint of afternoon bagpipe playing in the middle of campus, the result is a profoundly unique.
-Although each student has their own reasons for selecting Carnegie Mellon as well as varying experiences at the school itself, this post will be dedicated to my own opinions about CMU and reasons why I decided to attend CMU.
+Sure, there are many elite STEM and arts schools across the country; but when you fuse the best of those and add a hint of afternoon-bagpipe-playing-in-the-middle-of-campus, the result is profoundly unique.
+It’s true, each student has their own reasons for selecting Carnegie Mellon—”as well as varying experiences at the school itself.
+This post will be dedicated to my own opinions about CMU; and following, an examination of the reasons why I decided to attend CMU.

 Carnegie Mellon Students